keldaan-ag/PIETRessourceMachine/README.md

 # PIETRessourceMachine
-All Human Ressource Machine problem written in PIET
+All Human Ressource Machine problem written in PIET.
+If you want to write some PIET code, i advise this desktop IDE: https://github.com/dnek/pietron.

 ## Level 1 & 2 : Mail Room, Busy mail room